boyanov/test/README.md

 Test
 ====

-This is a test Git repository.
+This is a testing Git repository.